-I’ve always been moved by the word activism, each time I read it; alongside names of those I admire like the peace singer Pete Seeger, poet Maya Angelou, Quaker Elizabeth Fry, Buddhist monk Thich Nhat Hanh, environmentalist Joanna Macy, Black freedom rights pastor Martin Luther King and others and I know everyone reading has their own list of inspirations; people from all walks of life who in different ways have been described as activist for wanting to create a loving society in our world, in the words of Joanna Macy, a world, ‘so worthy of saving’.
+I’ve always been moved by the word activism, each time I read it; alongside names of those I admire like the peace singer Pete Seeger, poet Maya Angelou, Quaker Elizabeth Fry, Buddhist monk Thich Nhat Hanh, environmentalist Joanna Macy, Black freedom rights pastor Martin Luther King and others and I know everyone reading has their own list of inspirations; people from all walks of life who in different ways have been described as activists for wanting to create a loving society in our world, in the words of Joanna Macy, a world ‘so worthy of saving’.

 To be active, what does it mean?

 I’ve come to feel it’s about being involved in a way that feels right to each of us, and keeping that question alive;

 What is within? what moves me? these are contemplations I wish to always have and feel I can answer them best when I give myself the space to listen, silence is where I do that, giving myself time to turn in.
 Meditation, rest and prayer is an important part of this for me.
 I write a bit more about that here.(<<link check*>>)

-whether that’s planting a tree, wearing a T-shirt or pin, going on a march, to checking in on your elderly neighbour -what kind of world do you want to live in and how with our lives can we keep asking that question, understanding and contributing to that.
+whether that’s having a conversation, planting a tree, wearing a T-shirt or pin, going on a march, to checking in on your elderly neighbour -what kind of world do we want to live in and how with our lives can we keep asking that question, understanding and contributing to that.

 I feel also being involved with organisations is a good way to bring about change; here are a few I am involved with personally, I’d love to hear about ones you are